 What Is the REX Real Estate Exchange?

-The REX Real estate exchange isn’t some fly by night website.
+The REX Real estate exchange isn’t some fly by night discount brokerage website.
 It’s a company that employs licensed real estate agents to handle transactions in-person and via its online platform.
 There are several selling points here.

 REX real estate exchange takes the point of view that the standard commission charged by most real estate agents is simply too much.
 We refer you back to the $30,000 in commissions paid on an average home sale in California.
 Instead, REX operates as a concierge service that charges the seller a 2% commission to handle everything related to the sale.